 Your Guide to Parc Monceau Paris

-Situated on the northern edge of the wealthy 8th arrondissement of Paris (actually on the border of the 8th and the 17th) Parc Monceau Paris is a lovely green space best known for its wrought iron gates.
+Situated on the northern edge of the wealthy 8th arrondissement (actually on the border of the 8th and the 17th), Parc Monceau Paris is a lovely green space best known for its wrought-iron gates.
 Rich with history and lush greenery, le Parc Monceau is often left off of must-see itineraries due to its location.
-The park is a favorite local spot and a short distance away from some of the most touristic areas of Paris.
+The park is a favorite local spot and is a short distance from some of the most touristy areas of Paris.

-The public parks in Paris are all amazing but Park Monceau offers a wonderful glimpse into the lives of bourgeoise Parisians and how they spend their leisure time.
-From children playing on the grounds to young mothers and nannies chatting on shaded benches, the park is a calm, green haven in the urban land of Paris.
+The public parks in Paris are all amazing, but Park Monceau offers a wonderful glimpse into the lives of bourgeois Parisians and how they spend their leisure time.
+From children playing on the grounds to young mothers and nannies chatting on shaded benches, the park is a calm, green haven in the urban landscape of Paris.

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.